UrvashiDube02/Stock-Rate-Prediction/README.md

 - **Model Evaluation:** Assess model performance.
 - **Prediction:** Utilize the model for stock price predictions.

-### Why the Project is Useful
+### Why the Project is Useful?
-This project provides insights into stock market behavior and assists in making informed investment decisions.
-It's beneficial for financial analysts, investors, and anyone interested in stock market dynamics.
+This project provides insights into stock market behaviour and assists in making informed investment decisions.
+It benefits financial analysts, investors, and anyone interested in stock market dynamics.

 ## Key Steps Executed
 1. **Data Preprocessing:** Preparation and cleaning of the dataset.